Shop now & save up to 80% on medication

 Non-starchy vegetables

 Non-starchy vegetables are often the easiest group to increase.
-Examples include leafy greens, broccoli, peppers, cucumbers, cauliflower, green beans, zucchini, and mushrooms.
-They add fiber, water, potassium, and texture.
-They also tend to contain fewer digestible carbohydrates than bread, rice, pasta, potatoes, corn, or juice.
+Examples include leafy greens, broccoli, peppers, cucumbers, cauliflower, green beans, zucchini, tomatoes, and mushrooms.
+They add fiber, water, potassium, texture, and meal volume.
+They usually contain fewer digestible carbohydrates than bread, rice, pasta, potatoes, corn, fruit juice, or sweetened drinks.

 Carbohydrate foods

 A diabetes food pyramid chart may list servings, but serving size still needs context.
-A small tortilla, a cup of soup, and a bowl of rice may contain very different carbohydrate amounts.
-Food labels, measuring cups, and glucose readings can help you learn your own patterns over time.
+A small tortilla, a cup of soup, a bowl of rice, and a sweet coffee drink can contain very different carbohydrate amounts.
+Food labels, measuring cups, and glucose readings can help you learn patterns over time.
+Beans are a good example because they contain carbohydrate and protein together; the related page on Beans and Diabetes covers that balance in more detail.

 Compared with the diabetes food pyramid, the plate method is less focused on lists and more focused on proportions.
 Carb counting is more precise, but it takes more effort.
 Many people use more than one tool.
-For example, you might use the pyramid for grocery planning, the plate method for dinner, and carb counting when insulin timing or glucose patterns require more detail.
+You might use the pyramid for grocery planning, the plate method for lunch, and carb counting when insulin timing or glucose patterns require more detail.

 ToolBest UseMain Limitation